kjgarza/kjgarza.github.io/portfolio/case-a.md

   slug: day-5
   headline: Day 5 - Validation
   content: |
-    For the Validation, I facilitated a secondary session inviting the Focus group participants to validate a wireframe prototype of the service and provided feedback.

-    Overall the design prototype got excellent comments and addressed the large majority of the needs of the users.
+    The week culminated in a validation session, where the focus group participants were invited to evaluate and provide feedback on the wireframe prototype.
+The prototype was well-received, fulfilling most user needs identified earlier.
   media:
     image: "/uploads/2022/02/19/figma-harvester Medium.png"
     alt_text: Day 5 - Validation